 “You’re seeing this continuation of a story, and that’s where they belong, to tell that continuation of that story – not a curiosity box, not pieces of art.
-These (the Parthenon Marbles) belong to a sacred site in Greece that is still in our living memory, as living Hellenes.
+These (the Parthenon Marbles) belong to a sacred site in Greece that is still in our living memory as living Hellenes.

 “They were illegally taken (from) a country under occupation.
-The argument is really as simple as that.
+The argument is as simple as that.
 It’s up to the British Museum if they want to be heroes.”

-The Ouzo Talk podcast is presented bi-monthly by Greek City Times and available on all major podcast streaming apps, including Apple Podcasts, Spotify, Google Podcasts and more.
+The Ouzo Talk podcast is presented bi-monthly by Greek City Times and is available on all major podcast streaming apps, including Apple Podcasts, Spotify, Google Podcasts and more.
 Subscribe so you never miss an episode.